MaliosDark/rotelyx-chat/README.md

 **And on a phone.** A Note 58 on Android 16 hosts a meeting place, a browser joins it, and a message crosses from one to the other and is still there when the conversation is opened afterwards.
-One side runs the WebAssembly build and the other the native library. `docs/NATIVE.md` records that, and the four defects it took a device to find.
+One side runs the WebAssembly build and the other the native library.
+See `docs/NATIVE.md`.

 ## Third-party contact: none